wwang93/CCRC_Mapping_JS/README.md

 `pre-county-population.R` is used to create fake “demand” side data, which is US county level population data from tidycensus package.

-## Wei update the app on Jan 26th.
+## Wei update the app on Feb 18th.

-we still use shiny, but drop off the mapboxer package, use JS for both supply and demand.
-We just finish HOver for demand side, I will try to update the supply side once Cameron determine the requirements.
+UI_app.R and www/mapbox-script.JS are main files for the app.

-To run this app locally, set up the map token, like ” Sys.getenv(“MAPBOX_TOKEN”)”
+To run this app locally, set up the map token as a source file.

 The hover UI: ![Hover UI](Images/Hover.png)